precice/micro-manager/README.md

 ## Using the Micro Manager

-The Micro Manager facilitates two-scale coupling between one macro-scale simulation and many micro-scale simulations.
+The Micro Manager facilitates two-scale coupling between one macro-scale and many micro-scale simulations.
 It creates instances of several micro simulations and couples them to one macro simulation, using preCICE.

 An existing micro simulation code written in Python needs to be converted into a library with a specific class name and specific function names.
 The next section describes the required library structure of the micro simulation code.
 On the other hand, the micro-problem is coupled to preCICE directly.
 The section [couple your code](couple-your-code-overview.html) of the preCICE documentation gives more details on coupling existing codes.